 Welcome to the laboratory of Cerebro-Vascular Accidents and Behavioural Recovery website

 The Cerebro-Vascular Accidents and Behavioural Recovery Laboratory (CVABRL) was created in 1998 by Dr Plamondon.
-Since its creation, 40 students have completed their honours thesis, 2 have completed their masters and 7 have completed their Ph.D.
-Furthermore, the CVABRL is a bilingual environment.
+Since its creation, 44 students have completed their honours thesis, 3 have completed their masters and 7 have completed their Ph.D.

 Our research is focusing on the study of Cerebro-Vascular Accidents (CVA).
 We are mainly interested inalterations of discrete brain regions affecting memory and emotional responses such as the hippocampus, the amygdala and the prefrontal cortex.
 We are studying the plastic and neurochemical changes in these regions following an ischemic stroke.
 We wish to unlock the mechanisms underlying recovery of cognitive functions following a CVA and the role of discrete peptide systems or neuroprotective agents, which promote plasticity following these lesions in order to maximize functional recovery.

 For these studies, we use animal models, histological, pharmacological and molecular techniques as well as different behavioural tests.

 - May 2018 : Congratulations to Valérie who has been awarded the NSERC and FRQNT Schoolarship!

 - April 2018 : Congratulations to Matilda who has been awarded the USRA-NSERC summer Schoolaship !

 - March 2018: Congratulations to Honours and UROP students for finishing their projects!